Camp America is one of the best experiences young adults can do. Read how to get Camp America jobs from the UK or Europe.

-A camp emailed back, set up a Skype interview and then asked me to come along to the recruitment fair which was a few days later.
-I went along, met briefly with the Camp Director who offered me a job!
+A camp emailed back, set up a Skype interview, and then asked me to come along to the recruitment fair which was a few days later.
+I went along, and met briefly with the Camp Director who offered me a job!

 Camp America Recruitment Fair

-Attend the Recruitment Fairs – Through January to March, Camp America run Recruitment Fairs in the UK’s major cities.
+Attend the Recruitment Fairs – From January to March, Camp America runs Recruitment Fairs in the UK’s major cities.
 These are the best way to get a job at camp because over 200 camp directors attend and are looking to hire people on the spot.

 Before you go: